-In as much as we would want to be healthy and eat right for a prolonged life, there are some unnoticeable items that are always around us that are very toxic to our bodies and are probably the cause of our health problems no matter how much we check our diet.
-In order for us to be cautious of them, we need to be aware of each and very content we bring in our homes.
+In as much as we would want to be healthy and eat right for prolonged life, there are some unnoticeable items that are always around us that are very toxic to our bodies and are probably the cause of our health problems no matter how much we check our diet.
+In order for us to be cautious of them, we need to be aware of each and everything we bring in our homes.
 A few of them are listed below.

-- Deodorants and perfumes.
+1. Deodorants and Perfumes

 Some of these fragrances that we use are not as friendly as the odor they have.
 Most of them are made up of chemicals like acetone and methylene that may cause nausea and irritation to the eyes and throat.
 You would think that you are just sick but the cause of your illness lies in that perfume that you love so dearly.
-Seek advice from your beauty consultant on a more natural alternatives to toxic perfumes and deodorants.
+Seek advice from your beauty consultant on more natural alternatives to toxic perfumes and deodorants.

 Most of these products contain very harmful chemicals for them to work effectively.
 For instance like the smell of the bleach is very irritating to the nose and you have to wear gloves while handling it since it can cause burns when in contact with your skin.
 The best alternative here is to have your DIY cleaning agents.
 You could mix baking soda with a little vinegar to scrub your toilet bowls and sink with it.

 In as much as we want our home smelling fresh, air fresheners can be really toxic to our environment especially if not well ventilated.
 You could get some really fresh flowers or plants around your home as an alternative.
 Another idea is to get a fabric softener and add a little baking soda in it then spray your house with it.
 It is less polluting to your environment.
 Ensure your house is well ventilated after spraying.